cpsughrue/gsoc_proposal/README.md

 - Phase 3: July 3 - August 28 (8 weeks)

-    - Task 1: Implement ability for build daemon to scan dependencies of registered Clang invokations
+    - Task 1: Implement ability for build daemon to scan dependencies of registered Clang invocations
-        - Verification Approach: As Clang invokations are registered with the build daemon the daemon will generate a dependency graph for the registered translation unit.
+        - Verification Approach: As Clang invocations are registered with the build daemon the daemon will generate a dependency graph for the registered translation unit.
         - Note: to verify, the dependency graph for each translation unit will be written to a log file

     - Task 2: Implement ability for build daemon to construct a project wide dependency graph